AxisCommunications/acap-documentation/docs/acap-sdk-version-3/develop-applications/vapix-access-for-acap-applications.md

 3. Set the authentication method and make the VAPIX call:

-    Here, basic access authentication is used, and then the actual cURL request is made.
+    Here, basic access authentication is used, and then the actual curl request is made.

     ```c
     curl_easy_setopt(curl, CURLOPT_HTTPAUTH, CURLAUTH_ANY);